 Since Talk Home’s speeds should be similar to EE’s, we can look at studies that have been done on EE to get a picture of what to expect from Talk Home.

-First up then, there’s a September 2023 Opensignal report, which put EE’s average download speed at 40.0Mbps, and its average upload speed at 9.3Mbps.
-That’s using a mix of 5G, 4G, and 3G connections, with the idea being that this reflects real world use – though note that EE is in the process of switching off its 3G network.
+First up then, there’s a January 2026 Opensignal report, which put EE’s average download speed at 53.2Mbps, and its average upload speed at 10.4Mbps.
+That’s using a mix of 5G and 4G connections, with the idea being that this reflects real world use, and EE’s is the highest result.

 On the subject of traffic management, all Talk Home says is that “During busy periods on our network, we may need to manage traffic to ensure everyone has access to our services.”
 So outside of that you shouldn’t experience any throttling or other traffic management systems.